Does Laurel Ridge have employee dress guidelines?

 Simply put: yes, Laurel Ridge does have employee dress guidelines.
 The Department of Human Resource Management (DHRM) provides the following guidance on personal appearance, "As an employee of the Commonwealth, you should come to work dressed and groomed appropriately for your working conditions.
 Your agency may apply more specific requirements for dress and grooming based on their business needs".

-Laurel Ridge has a culture which includes business casual dress with jeans permitted on Fridays.
 Business casual dress may be defined in general terms as including slacks or khakis; dresses or skirts; dress shirts or blouses; open-collar, knit or polo shirts; blazers or sweaters; and loafers or shoes that cover all or most of the foot.

 Not all employees work in air conditioned or heated offices at Laurel Ridge, and when considering dress, each employee must consider their workday.
 Laurel Ridge trusts its employees to know how to exercise good judgment in choosing appropriate clothing for the workday.
 For example: if you are responsible for welcoming students outside on new student orientation day which may be very warm, consider sensible shoes and a polo with lighter material.